dotnet/aspnetcore/specs/HubProtocol.md

 * `Negotiation` Message - Sent by the client to negotiate the message format.
 * `Invocation` Message - Indicates a request to invoke a particular method (the Target) with provided Arguments on the remote endpoint.
+* `StreamInvocation` Message - Indicates a request to invoke a streaming method (the Target) with provided Arguments on the remote endpoint.
 * `StreamItem` Message - Indicates individual items of streamed response data from a previous Invocation message.
-* `Completion` Message - Indicates a previous Invocation has completed.
-Contains an error if the invocation concluded with an error, or the result of method invocation.
+* `Completion` Message - Indicates a previous Invocation or StreamInvocation has completed.
+Contains an error if the invocation concluded with an error or the result of a non-streaming method invocation.
 The result will be absent for `void` methods.
-* `StreamCompletion` Message - Indicates a previous Invocation has completed, and no further `StreamItem` messages will be received.
-Contains an error if the invocation concluded with an error.
+In case of streaming invocations no further `StreamItem` messages will be received
 * `CancelInvocation` Message - Sent by the client to cancel a streaming invocation on the server.

 After opening a connection to the server the client must send a `Negotiation` message to the server as its first message.
 The negotiation message is **always** a JSON message and contains the name of the format (protocol) that will be used for the duration of the connection.
 If the server does not support the protocol requested by the client or the first message received from the client is not a `Negotiation` message the server must close the connection.